 Viewtiful Joe is broken up into seven stages that begin and end with cinematics.
 It’s an appropriate approach as the game follows main character Joe and his girlfriend Silvia and begins when Silvia is kidnapped and taken to Movieland.
 Joe fights bosses in every stage, ultimately rescuing Silvia.

 The game was a celebrated success, and though it didn’t have stunning commercial numbers, its popularity was enough to inspire a second game, an anime TV series, and placement on several “best game” lists.
+For more information about different comic slots click here.

 Jack Hammer 2